 Limitations.
-Customer's full use of this Software is limited to the number of authorized licenses Customer has purchased.
+Customer's full use of this Software is limited to the number of authorized licenses Customer has purchased and for the Licensing Period.
+For a non-perpetual license, the Software will cease to operate at the end of the Licensing Period unless the license is renewed.
 Customer agrees to use reasonable efforts to protect the Software from any unauthorized use, modification, reproduction, distribution and publication.
 Customer may not transfer any of the rights granted to Customer hereunder, unless Customer receives prior written authorization from Gaia and only if Customer transfers all of Customer's rights granted hereunder, without retaining any of the Software, or any copies thereof or any rights thereto.
 Except as otherwise expressly provided under this End User Agreement, Customer shall have no right, and Customer specifically agrees not to: